aws/aws-cli/awscli/topics/s3-faq.rst

 (``aws s3 cp``, ``aws s3 sync``) as well as the low level ``s3api`` commands including ``aws s3api put-object`` and ``aws s3api upload-part``.

+If you want to verify the integrity of an object during upload, see `How can I check the integrity of an object uploaded to Amazon S3? <https://aws.amazon.com/premiumsupport/knowledge-center/data-integrity-s3/>`_ in the *AWS Knowledge Center*.

 Download
 ~~~~~~~~